Programs by Campus

 Students must take a minimum of 36 credit hours of graduate courses in Middle Eastern studies.
 These can be courses offered by the MELC department itself or, with the approval of the MELC Director of Graduate Studies and Chair, courses offered by other departments or schools appropriate to the course of study of the student.
 Each student's curriculum must be approved by the Director of Graduate Studies.

-1. 6 credits of the required course work must be fulfilled by the courses in two of the following fields: the ancient (pre-Islamic), pre-modern (medieval), or modern (1500 CE to present) history of the Middle East, chosen with the approval of the Director of Graduate Studies.
+At least 6 credits of the required course work must be fulfilled by courses in at least two of the following fields: the ancient (pre-Islamic), pre-modern (medieval), or modern (1500 CE to present) history of the Middle East, chosen with the approval of the Director of Graduate Studies.

 Examinations